jessicarobo/pink-wool/README.md

 - Ubuntu 20.04 LTS (recommended)
 - Ubuntu 21.04
 - Mint 20.1

-Won't work on:
-- Debian 10 (repositories have Java 11 instead of 16)
+- Debian 10
-- Debian 11 (repositories have Java 17 instead of 16)
+- Debian 11

+Won't work (yet) on:
+- Linux distributions based on something other than APT
+- Architectures other than 64-bit

 ## Installation